khimo/khimo.github.io/bli-guides/_help_drivers/lutron-leap.md

 LEAP development is ongoing so only those devices and features already supported by the protocol at the time of developing this driver are supported.

-*Buttons are not supported.*
-Dimmers, Shades and Switches are supported.

 ## Connecting

 To connect to a Lutron device add the system and set the IP address at the